-The CEO may lengthen the period of extended disability leave granted based on the recommendation of the employee's physician and upon the employee's request.
+OVEC may lengthen the period of extended disability leave granted based on the recommendation of the employee's physician and upon the employee's request.
 The requesting party will choose and pay for any physician charges.
-A second physician's statement may be required on the request of the CEO.
+A second physician's statement may be required.
 The cost of the second opinion shall be borne by OVEC.

-Employees on extended disability leave shall notify the CEO in writing of their intent to return to OVEC on or before the date prescribed.
+Employees on extended disability leave shall notify the HR department in writing of their intent to return to OVEC on or before the date prescribed.
 Employees who fail to notify the CEO of their return by the date prescribed may not be guaranteed employment for the following year.

-When, in the opinion of the CEO, there is evidence that an employee is no longer able to perform satisfactorily the assigned duties, the CEO may require the employee to provide evidence of fitness in the form of an examination and report by a physician of the CEO's choosing.
+When, in the opinion of the CEO, there is evidence that an employee is no longer able to satisfactorily perform the assigned duties, the CEO may require the employee to provide evidence of fitness in the form of an examination and report by a physician of the CEO's choosing.
 OVEC shall bear the cost of this examination.
 The CEO may place the employee on involuntary disability leave pending the physician's examination.